 Project (PBV) - a single building, multiple contiguous buildings, or multiple buildings on contiguous parcels of land.
+"Contiguous" in this definition includes "adjacent to" as well as touching along a boundary or point.

 Public Housing Agency (PHA) - A State, county, municipality or other governmental entity or public body (or agency or instrumentality thereof) authorized to engage in or assist in the development or operation of low-income housing.